Deep Elm "Deep Ellum" Downtown Dallas (Unlabeled)

 The 93 images in the Dallas Historic Aerial Photographs, 1930 Fairchild Survey digital collection represent a complete set of air images commissioned by the City of Dallas and photographed by Sherman Mills Fairchild in October of 1930 flying out of Love Field.
 SMU's Edwin J. Foscue Map Library retains in its collections all but eight of the 93 images as well as a photo image of the master grid map (on right).
 All images are 19” x 23.5” prints.

-The Dallas Historic Aerial Photographs, 1930 Fairchild Survey complements the Dallas Aerial Photographs, 1945 USDA Survey and the Miscellaneous Aerial Views of Dallas, 1930s-1940s.
+The Dallas Historic Aerial Photographs, 1930 Fairchild Survey complements the Dallas Aerial Photographs, 1945 USDA Survey, Aerial Photos of the Northern Part of Dallas, Texas, and the Miscellaneous Aerial Views of Dallas, 1930s-1940s.
 A related digital collection, White Rock Lake Aerial Photographs, 1927 Fairchild Survey, is available from the DeGolyer Library.

 Aerial Survey Grid